-Arkansas quarterback Brandon Allen drops back to pass during the Red-White game Saturday afternoon at Razorback Stadium in Fayetteville.
+Arkansas quarterback Brandon Allen drops back to pass during the Red-White game Saturday, April 26, 2014 at Razorback Stadium in Fayetteville.

 FAYETTEVILLE Following a 3-9 season, Arkansas fans saw improvement in some areas of Saturday's spring game, but the team's most scrutinized position - quarterback - remains an area of concern heading into the summer.